SADiLaR/2022-11-09-SADiLaR-TTT/index.md

 After the training event, we ask you to complete three follow-up tasks to become a certified Instructor.
 These requirements are detailed on our
   <a href="{{ site.training_site }}/checkout/">Checkout Instructions</a> page and will be discussed at our training.

-<h3>What to Bring to an In-Person Event</h3>

-Participants should bring a laptop that is Internet connected and has a functioning browser.
-If you have it, a device for recording audio and video (mobile phones and laptops are OK) is useful as we are going to record one another teaching in pairs or threes.
-It does not have to be high-quality, but it should be good enough that you can understand what someone is saying.

 <h3>Attendance and Cancellation</h3>
 Trainees who miss more than 1 hour of the training may be marked absent.
 Instructor certification cannot be completed without full attendance at